bhalevy/scylla/docs/cql/ddl.rst

 that can be truncated currently and so the ``TABLE`` keyword can be omitted.

 Truncating a table permanently removes all existing data from the table, but without removing the table itself.

+The ``USING TIMESTAMP`` clause allows specifying a write timestamp deleting all data with write timestamp less than or equal to the given timestamp.

 The ``USING TIMEOUT`` clause allows specifying a timeout for a specific request.